dynadude/kubernetes-namespaced-credentials-provider-plugin/docs/README.md

 The *Kubernetes Namespaced Credentials Provider* is a [Jenkins](https://jenkins.io) plugin to enable the retrieval of [Credentials](https://plugins.jenkins.io/credentials) stored as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) in multiple namespaces.

+Credentials created by this plugin are named `my-namespace-name_my-secret-name`.

 # Using

 ### Pre-requisites